frohlich-lab/frohlichlab.github.io/team/_posts/2022-10-02-fabian-frohlich.md

 cv: /assets/pdfs/cvs/ff.pdf
 alum: false
 ---
-Fabian is an incoming Group Leader at the [Francis Crick Institute].
+Fabian is a group leader at the [Francis Crick Institute].

 Before joining the Crick, Fabian was a [Human Frontier Science Program] Fellow in the [Laboratory of Systems Pharmacology] at [Harvard Medical School], working under the guidance of Peter Sorger.
 He received his PhD from [Technische Universität München], working with Jan Hasenauer and Fabian Theis at the [Institute of Computational Biology] at [Helmholtz Munich].